 Which type will you qualify for?
 There’s no way to know until you try applying.
 But don’t misinterpret that the wrong way – you should not apply for credit cards until you get approved.
 Every application you submit results in a credit inquiry and having too many of those isn’t good for your score.
 So the last thing you want to do is make you score worse by having a boatload of new inquiries made!

-In my personal opinion, the best credit cards for a 600 credit score range are those which are specifically geared towards first-timers and those who only have “fair” credit scores (and not those for good or excellent credit.
+The best credit cards for a 600 credit score range are probably those which are specifically designed for credit newbies and those who only have “fair” credit scores (and not those for good or excellent credit.
 Want examples?
-Here are my top recommendations for 2013.
+Here are our top recommendations for 2014.

-Once you get a credit card, make sure you use it responsibly (always pay on time and never use more than 30% of your credit limit).
-After 9 to 12 months I would then recommend checking your credit score again and seeing where you stand.
-Hopefully by then, it will be enough to qualify you for an even better unsecured card.
+Once you get a credit card, make sure you use it responsibly – as in always pay at least the minimum amount due (and preferably the entire outstanding balance) on time and never use more than 30% of your credit limit.
+After 9 to 12 months it’s a good idea to your credit score again to determine where you stand.
+Hopefully by then, you will be in a position to qualify for an even better unsecured credit card.

-Sidenote: The reason you had a 650 credit score on one report and a 640 on another is because each credit bureau has their own set of data they use to calculate the score.
+Sidenote: The reason you had a 650 credit score on one report and a 640 on another is due to the fact that each credit bureau utilizes different data and algorithms to calculate their credit score.
 Usually the information across all 3 credit bureaus is the same but sometimes, a given bureau’s info may differ slightly (perhaps it hasn’t picked up recent information from one or both of the others).
-However as mentioned, anything in the mid-600s will be viewed as more or less the same, so don’t fret over the minute difference.
+However, anything in the mid-600s will be viewed as more or less the same, so don’t fret over the minute difference.